pgRouting/pgrouting/src/max_flow/doc/pgr_pushRelabel.rst

    ****************************************************************************

-.. _pgr_maxFlowPushRelabel:
+.. _pgr_pushRelabel:

-pgr_maxFlowPushRelabel - Proposed
+pgr_pushRelabel - Proposed
 ============================================

 Synopsis
 -------------------------------------------------------------------------------

-``pgr_maxFlowPushRelabel`` — Calculates the flow on the graph edges that maximizes the flow from the sources to the targets using Push Relabel Algorithm.
+``pgr_pushRelabel`` — Calculates the flow on the graph edges that maximizes the flow from the sources to the targets using Push Relabel Algorithm.

 .. include:: ../../proposedNext.rst